auroris/OpenIddict-WindowsAuth/README.md

 **Tradeoffs to be aware of:**

-- Signing and encryption keys are ephemeral — they are regenerated on every application start.
-Tokens issued before a restart or app pool recycle cannot be validated afterwards.
+- By default, signing and encryption keys are ephemeral — regenerated on every application start.
+Set `IdentityServer:PersistKeys` to `true` to survive restarts (see [IdentityServer:PersistKeys](#identityserverpersistkeys)).
 - There is no refresh token flow: tokens have a fixed lifetime and clients must re-authenticate when they expire.
 - Suitable for intranet scenarios where a short-lived token model is acceptable and the user population is already authenticated to Windows.